 Place the ripe avocado flesh in a bowl.
 Using a fork, mash the avocado into a smooth puree.
 You can also process the avocado flesh in a food processor.

-Add the brown rice syrup, melted chocolate, unsweetened cocoa powder and vanilla.
+Add the sugar free maple syrup, melted chocolate, unsweetened cocoa powder vanilla and stevia drops if you want to increase the sweetness.
 Stir to combine.

 Cover the mixing bowl and refrigerate for 30 minutes to 1 hour max.
 That is an important step to firm up the batter and make the truffles easy to roll up.

 Slightly grease your hands with coconut oil and shape the truffles with your hands.

 Roll each truffles into the coating of your choice : unsweetened cocoa powder or desiccated coconut and place the truffles on a plate covered with parchment paper.
 Store in the fridge 30 more minutes before eating, the texture will be even better.